How to Grow a Successful Vegetable Garden

 My husband and I have grown a garden every year for the last 25 years.
 There are three basic things that are needed to grow a successful vegetable garden.
 Once you have mastered these basic needs for your area, you just let nature do the rest.

 I think one of the biggest mistakes people make when trying to grow a vegetable garden is making the garden bigger than they can properly take care of.
 Start small and as your garden becomes successful you can enlarge it the following year.
-If you don't have a lot of room to grow a garden, here is a link for some ideas on growing an edible garden in smaller spaces from a wonderful fellow hubber.
 Now let’s look at the basics.

 Vegetable plants need plenty of sunlight.
 Plant your garden in an area where it will get at least 6 hours of direct sunlight each day.
 Leafy vegetables such as lettuce and mustard or spinach greens, can get by with less sun, so plant your garden accordingly.
 If part of your garden is going to get less light than others, plant the leafy vegetables in that area and plant the vegetables that put on “fruit” where they will get the most sunlight.